Competing for Full-Ride Scholarships

-Top students all of the country will be competing for opportunities like the ones I have listed on my Full Scholarship List.
-If you don’t know how to find these opportunities, I have done the work for you by compiling almost 300 competitive full-ride scholarships and full-tuition scholarships on my list.
+Top students all over the country will be competing for opportunities like the ones I have listed on my Full Scholarship List.
+If you don’t know how to find these opportunities, I have done the work for you by compiling 880 competitive full-ride scholarships and full-tuition scholarships, along with 281 additional school-sponsored full tuition and full ride scholarships on my list.
 I’m sure there are more out there and I am constantly adding new ones as I find them.
 If you don’t have a copy of the Full Scholarship List, you can use the link above to order your copy.

 If you are interested in more information and statistics overall on who wins full ride merit scholarships, fill out the orange form that appears as you scroll below to receive your copy of my report, “Who Wins Full Ride Merit Scholarships?
 And How to Increase Your Student’s Chances“.